bibhabasuiitkgp/Hotel_KGP/README.md

 HOW TO SETUP

-Git clone the url
+Git clone the url. <br>
-In the terminal of the project root directory use npm install Now in the terminal use 'cd src' then run node index.js , make sure node.js is installed in the system
+In the terminal of the project root directory use npm install. <br>
+Now in the terminal use 'cd src'. <br>
+then run node index.js , make sure node.js is installed in the system.<br>